Sand Castles, Boracay Island

 Now these are sand CASTLES!
 Everyday, locals build these structures along White beach.
 It has become a landmark that it would seem incomplete if you do not have a picture with one of these sand arts.
 Just drop a few pesos after.

 I tried building one, but they look like...well sand crap, compared to these creations.
 I’ll just leave it to the experts, then.

-Enterprising Persons always build magnificent Sand castles of different shapes and Sizes along the length white beach for what else? but to induce tourist (both local and foreign) to have snap shots and pictures beside it (for a fee off course, which are negotiable) so when you see a sand castle, be ready to take a shot with your friends or family.
-The sand castle makers charge 30 pesos per person for one shot minimum and up to 50 pesos for 3 shots.
+Enterprising Persons always build magnificent Sand castles of different shapes and Sizes along the entire length of white beach for what else? but to induce tourists (both local and foreign) to have snap shots and pictures beside it (for a fee off course, which are negotiable) so when you see a sand castle, be ready to take a shot with your friends or family.
+The sand castle makers charge 20 pesos per person for one shot minimum and up to 50 pesos for 3 shots.

 Sand castles made by locals.
 You can take pictures for souvenir.
 Just donate atleast 5 pesos after taking your pictures.

 Take a picture pretending to be creating the sand castles. :) Don't forget however to give some tips to the kids who actually created the castles after your picture has been taken.

 Big sandcastles are a common sight in White Beach...